alex-grover/node-mongodb-pubsub/README.md

 Under the hood, MongoDB uses long polling to implement the Publish/Subscribe system.
 However, the driver handles the mechanics of polling the database and getting the correct messages to the correct subscriptions.
 TODO: document options and behavior of poll command
 <!-- For more information, please see the [documentation on poll options](https://github.com/10gen-interns/pubsub/blob/master/README.md#Polling). -->

-For performance, the driver pools all subscriptions on each MongoClient into a single poll database command.
-Each MongoClient exposes a property `MongoClient.pollLength` which determines the maximum time (in milliseconds) that a poll will spend waiting on the server if there are no messages available.
+For performance, the driver pools all subscriptions on each DB connection into a single poll database command.
+Each DB exposes a property `db.pollLength` which determines the maximum time (in milliseconds) that a poll will spend waiting on the server if there are no messages available.
 If not set explicitly, the default is 10 minutes (the maximum allowed by the server).

-If you need fine-grained control over how long each subscription waits on the server, you must open multiple MongoClients and then set the pollLength property on each one.
+If you need fine-grained control over how long each subscription waits on the server, you must open multiple DB connections and then set the pollLength property on each one.

 # TODO: implement and document database event wrapper methods